covertskippy55/RandomPasswordGenerator/README.txt

 This is a simple random password generating program written in python.
-It is currently in the very early phases, so it simply creates the ascii table to pull from right now as well as only doing upper and lower case letters.
+The command to run this program is PWGenerate.py length PW_Type(alphabet, numeric, alphanumeric) [sc]  **Note that the sc flag is optional and is used to include special characters in your password**"